void-linux/void-docs/src/installation/guides/fullusb.md

-# Live Install To Full Install
+# Live USB To Full Install

-This installation guide is to convert a Live USB Void Install into a Full Pervasive Void Install.
-It's recommended to use a machive with at least 4GB of RAM, and a USB with at least 4GB of storage.
+This installation guide converts a Live USB of Void Linux into a Full Pervasive Void Install.
+It's recommended to use a machine with at least 4GB of RAM, and a USB with at least 4GB of storage.

 > **Note:**
 >